tconfrey/BrainTool/index.md

 <div class="cell right">
 <img src="/site/AppStoreCollatoral/Autocomplete.png" alt="Autocomplete tags" style="border:solid; border-width:thin;">
-<h2>Or leave it open and group it with its Topic-mates.
+<h2>Or leave it open while you work on it, grouped with its Topic-mates.
 <br/><br/>
 Keep detailed notes on the Topic card associated with every item.
 <br/><br/>